What's your policy? Russia asks Trump after Syria gas attack

 Trump said on Wednesday that Obama's failure to follow through with his red line threat "was a blank threat (that) set us back a long ways, not only in Syria but in many other parts of the world."

-Several countries have now blamed Syrian regime for carrying out Tuesday's attack, including the United States, Britain and Turkey.
+Several countries have now said they believe the Syrian regime carried out Tuesday's attack, including the United States, Britain and Turkey.

-Turkey's Justice Minister Bekir Bozdag said Thursday that autopsies being carried out in Turkey on the Syrian victims indicated exposure to chemical substances.
+France said it would continue to push a resolution through the UN Security Council that would force the Syrian government to provide flight logs from the day of the attack.

-Syria denies having ever used chemical weapons and blames "terrorist" groups.
-Russia has claimed that a Syrian regime airstrike hit a terrorist group's chemical munition depot, causing the fatalities.
+British Prime Minister Theresa May said thee attack would need to be investigated.
+"If it is the case that it was the Assad regime, it shows the barbarism of the regime," she said, describing the attack as "despicable."

-But victims hospitalized told CNN they saw planes drop chemical-laden bombs.
+Hospitalized victims told CNN, that they saw planes drop chemical-laden bombs.

 No terrorist or rebel group in Syria is believed to have the capacity to carry out aerial strikes.